mtochs/Udacity/Data Analytics Nanodegree/P7 AB Testing/README.md

 The evaluation metrics would be:
 - **Retention:** This is the number of user-ids to remain enrolled past the 14-day boundary--and thus make at least one payment--divided by number of user-ids to complete checkout.
 This metric should show a difference if the follow-up experiment influences student experience.
 For example, if the experiement improves student experience, there should be a positive difference in this metric.
-- **Net conversion:** This number is the user-ids to remain enrolled past the 14-day boundary--and thus make at least one payment--divided by the number of unique cookies to click the "Start free trial" button.
-This number should improve if the hypothesis is true.
-The number of users to enroll past 14 days should increase if the inquiry dialogue improves customer experience.

 ##Resources
 [1] Udacity A/B Test Final Project Instructions: